 Prayer walking should be followed by strategic evangelism.
 Evangelism must be preceded and accompanied by prayer.
-If you and your church planting team are going to distribute literature, show the Jesus film, feed the poor, or utilize any other type of evangelism activity, a key part of that outreach should include prayer before and during the event.
-Prayer walking has the effect of breaking up the fallow ground and preparing hearts and homes for the sowing of the seed of God's word.
+If you and your church planting team are going to distribute literature, show the Jesus film, feed the poor, or any other evangelism activity, a key part of that outreach should include prayer before and during the event.
+Prayer walking breaks up the fallow ground and prepares hearts and homes for the sowing of the seed of God's word.
 Streets that have been prayed over in this way are much more fruitful than those streets that have not been prayed over.

-Prayer walking can be done in various ways: individuals, large groups or small groups.
-The following two case studies are real-life examples of how prayer walking was used as part of a church planting ministry.
+Prayer walking can be done in various ways: individually or large/small groups.
+The following two case studies are real-life examples of how prayer walking was used in church planting ministry.